jwowillo/pipe/README.md

 ![Badge](https://goreportcard.com/badge/github.com/jwowillo/pipe)

-`pipe` allows stages of functions to easily be assembled into concurent pipes.
+`pipe` allows computation-stages to be assembled into concurent-pipes.

 ## Using